-Other benefits to Funds Management and the Sub-Adviser
+Other Benefits to Funds Management and the Sub-Adviser

-The Boards received and considered information regarding potential "fall-out" or ancillary benefits received by Funds Management and its affiliates, including the Sub-Adviser, as a result of their relationships with the Funds.
+The Boards received and considered information regarding potential "fall-out" or ancillary benefits received by Funds Management, the Sub-Adviser, and their affiliates as a result of their relationships with the Funds.
 Ancillary benefits could include, among others, benefits directly attributable to other relationships with the Funds and benefits potentially derived from an increase in Funds Management's and the Sub-Adviser's business as a result of their relationships with the Funds.
 The Boards noted that various affiliates of Funds Management may receive distribution-related fees, shareholder servicing payments and sub-transfer agency fees in respect of shares sold or held through them and services provided.

-The Boards also reviewed information about soft dollar credits earned and utilized by the Sub-Adviser, fees earned by Funds Management and the Sub-Adviser from managing a private investment vehicle for the fund family's securities lending collateral, and commissions earned by an affiliated broker from portfolio transactions.
+The Boards also reviewed information about soft dollar credits earned and utilized by the Sub-Adviser, fees earned by Funds Management and its affiliate from managing a private investment vehicle for the fund family's securities lending collateral, and commissions earned by an affiliated broker from portfolio transactions.

-Based on their consideration of the factors and information they deemed relevant, including those described here, the Boards did not find that any ancillary benefits received by Funds Management and its affiliates, including the Sub-Adviser, were unreasonable.
+Based on their consideration of the factors and information they deemed relevant, including those described here, the Boards did not find that any ancillary benefits received by Funds Management, the Sub-Adviser, and their affiliates were unreasonable.